+- 1. Moisture or debris on the diffuser.

+- 2. Dust during periods of low rainfall.

+- 3. Salt deposit accumulation from evaporation of sea spray or sprinkler irrigation water.

-Moisture or debris on the diffuser is a common cause of low readings.
-The sensor has a domed diffuser and housing for improved self-cleaning from rainfall, but materials can accumulate on the diffuser (e.g., dust during periods of low rainfall, salt deposits from evaporation of sea spray or sprinkler irrigation water) and partially block the optical path.
-Dust or organic deposits are best removed using water or window cleaner and a soft cloth or cotton swab.
-Salt deposits should be dissolved with vinegar and removed with a soft cloth or cotton swab.
-Never use an abrasive material or cleaner on the diffuser.
+Apogee Instruments quantum sensors have a domed diffuser and housing for improved self-cleaning from rainfall, but active cleaning may be necessary.
+Dust or organic deposits are best removed using water, or window cleaner, and a soft cloth or cotton swab.
+Salt deposits should be dissolved with vinegar and removed with a cloth or cotton swab.
+Salt deposits cannot be removed with solvents such as alcohol or acetone.
+Use only gentle pressure when cleaning the diffuser with a cotton swab or soft cloth to avoid scratching the outer surface.
+The solvent should be allowed to do the cleaning, not mechanical force.
+Never use abrasive material or cleaner on the diffuser.